csfeeser/Python/challenges/apod.md

 0. From the translated JSON, use the wget library (or another library if you prefer) to download EITHER the HD image or the SD image depending on the user's input from earlier.
 This page shows you how to use wget: (https://likegeeks.com/downloading-files-using-python/#Using-wget)

-0. Back up to GitHub (including the picture you downloaded), then access the picture on GitHub and bask in its astronomical beauty.
+0. Back up to GitHub (including the picture you downloaded), then access the picture on GitHub to bask in its cosmological beauty.